nsilicani/gcp-mcp/README.md

 ```bash
 export GCLOUD_USER=<your_gcloud_user@gmail.com>
 ```
-Then, run the deployment script
+The deployment script `deploy.sh` assumes that a Google Service Account is created with name `gcp-mcp-sa`.
+If you want to change name, please update deployment script.
+Then, run the deployment script.
 ```bash
 ./deploy.sh
 ```